 Sea salt, in particular, is the purest of all salts and has not gone through any processing to alter the makeup of the salt.
 Further, it contains many essential trace minerals that your body needs in order to stay healthy.
 This natural salt is healthier than the iodized salt available in the market.

 Making Sea Salt

-Allow salt to dry out fully and store in an airtight container.
+- Allow the salt to dry out fully and store it in an airtight container.

 - For every 4 gallons of water, you will get around 2 1/2 cups – 4 cups of salt.